 For your safety, we’ve searched for you for the most trusted and verified digital assets and theme marketplaces:

 Long story short, you can manage with a free basic theme, but your store’s features and functionalities will be limited!
-A premium theme not only increases the functionalities of your store but also enhances the speed and usually search engine optimized!
+A premium theme not only increases the functionalities of your store but also enhances the speed and is usually search engine optimized!

 4. Integrate A Payment Gateway

-This is how you’re going to be charging your customers and how you’re actually getting paid from the orders you receive.
+This is how you’re going to be charging your customers and how you’re actually getting paid for the orders you receive.
 There are multiple options for getting paid in your Shopify store.
 The most popular ones are Shopify payments and PayPal express checkout.

 Adding a payment method can be done by going to your Shopify dashboard – settings – payments.
-In case you’ve faced any issue, you can always reach out to one of their customer support agents.
+In case you’ve faced any issues, you can always reach out to one of their customer support agents.